Sullivan-Palatek D185

 Why does my D185 keep shutting down?

-Shutdowns are commonly caused by high discharge temperature, cooling system restriction, or sensor inputs on Tier 4 models.
-Always check filters, separator condition, and airflow first.
+Shutdowns are commonly caused by high discharge temperature, cooling system restriction, sensor inputs, or Tier 4 protection logic.
+Start with our D185 shutting down guide or the D185 Tier 4 shutdown and derate guide.

 What causes oil in the air lines on a D185?